-How to Use a Switch case 'or' in PHP
+How to Use a Switch case \'or\' in PHP

 In PHP, the switch-case statement does not directly support the logical OR (||) operator to combine multiple cases.
-However, there are a few approaches you can use to achieve similar functionality:
+However, there are several effective approaches you can use to achieve similar functionality when you need multiple values to trigger the same action.

 Using If-Else Statements